vlio20/angular-datepicker/README.md

 ```
 `
 ## Usage
-Put the ob-date-picker component wherever you need it.
+Put the dp-date-picker component wherever you need it.

 ### Attributes: